OWASP/www-chapter-jis-university-student-chapter/index.md

 ## Welcome to OWASP JIS University

-OWASP JIS University is a **student-led cybersecurity community** affiliated with the **Open Web Application Security Project (OWASP)**.
+OWASP JIS University is a **student-led cybersecurity community** affiliated with the **Open Worldwide Application Security Project (OWASP)**.
 We are dedicated to **building a security-first mindset** through hands-on **workshops, CTFs, hackathons, and research** in cybersecurity and application security.

 ## **🥷 Our Mission**
 - Promote **secure coding practices** among students.